gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 06-traffic-gen: Random Traffic Generator: Running the Code

-### Run the following command to see a Linear Traffic Generator in action
+### Run the following command to see a Random Traffic Generator in action

 ```sh